ProjectXsent/Pad-of-Time/README.md

    Update: GoG updated the game in August 2026 adding SDL3 layer for gamepad support, the gamepads work, but you still cannot navigate the menus in their current state.

-   If you still want to use my SDL2 solution - rename di.dll from game folder to di_original.dll and then put files from my archive to game folder near pop.exe and rename dinput8.dll (the one from my archive) to di.dll
+   If you still want to use my SDL2 solution:
+   - Put the files from my archive to the game folder near `PoP.exe`.
+   - Open `gog.toml` (the one in the game folder) via Notepad and change `#'dinput8.dll' = 'dinput8_wrap.dll'` to `'dinput8.dll' = 'dinput8.dll'`.
+   - Or you can rename `dinput8.dll` to `dinput8_pot.dll` and
+   open `gog.toml` via Notepad and change `#'dinput8.dll' = 'dinput8_wrap.dll'` to `'dinput8.dll' = 'dinput8_pot.dll'`.

-3. Turn off Steam Input for this game (Steam Input remaps your controller before the game ever sees it, which interferes with this proxy).
+4. Turn off Steam Input for this game (Steam Input remaps your controller before the game ever sees it, which interferes with this proxy).
-4. Plug in your controller and launch the game.
+5. Plug in your controller and launch the game.
 Open the in-game **Controls → Gamepad** settings and bind your controller using the layout below.